KasparEtter/ef1p/internet/index.md

 Link layer protocols are designed to handle the intricacies of the underlying physical medium and signal.
 This can be an electric signal over a copper wire, light over an optical fiber or an electromagnetic wave through space.
-The node on the other hand of the link (typically a router) removes the headers of the link layer, determines on the network layer on which link to forward the packet, and then wraps the packet according to the protocol spoken on that link.
+The node on the other end of the link (typically a router) removes the headers of the link layer, determines on the network layer on which link to forward the packet, and then wraps the packet according to the protocol spoken on that link.